justinribeiro/blog-pwa/README.md

 ## Features

-* It's a progressive web app with all the fixin's (service worker, PRPL pattern, H2, et cetera)
+* It's a progressive web app with all the fixin's (service worker, PRPL pattern, H3, et cetera)
-* The base PWA component and it's bundle weigh just *15.1KB* gzip'ed onm the wire.
+* The base PWA component and it's bundle weigh just *15.1KB* gzip'ed on the wire.
 * Renders if there is no JavaScript via `<noscript>` injected fallback to static generation
 * Renders metadata to linkbots when sharing without the need for client JavaScript via server side detection and alternative render path